SaiSandeep0115/Discrete-Event-Simulation-and-Optimization-Problems/README.md

 ---

 ### 🔹 2.
-Mixed Integer Linear Programming – Supply Chain Optimization
+Linear Programming – Supply Chain Optimization

 This section models the optimal production and distribution strategy for a company manufacturing 3 products and delivering to 2 regional warehouses.